 The State Health Insurance Assistance Program (SHIP) is a government program with trained counselors in every state.
+Here is a list of the State Health Insurance Assistance Programs in each state we serve:

-In Missouri, the SHIP is called Community Leaders Assisting the Insured of Missouri (CLAIM).
+- In Missouri, the SHIP is called Community Leaders Assisting the Insured of Missouri. - In Illinois, the SHIP is called Senior Health Insurance Program.

-Community Leaders Assisting the Insured of Missouri (CLAIM) is an independent (not connected with any insurance company or health plan) state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.
+Community Leaders Assisting the Insured of Missouri (CLAIM) and in Illinois, Senior Health Insurance Program are independent (not connected with any insurance company or health plan) state programs that gets money from the Federal government to give free local health insurance counseling to people with Medicare.

-Community Leaders Assisting the Insured of Missouri (CLAIM) counselors can help you understand your Medicare rights, help you make complaints about your medical care or treatment, and help you straighten out problems with your Medicare bills.
-Community Leaders Assisting the Insured of Missouri (CLAIM) counselors can also help you with Medicare questions or problems and help you understand your Medicare plan choices and answer questions about switching plans.
+Community Leaders Assisting the Insured of Missouri (CLAIM) and in Illinois, Senior Health Insurance Program counselors can help you understand your Medicare rights, help you make complaints about your medical care or treatment, and help you straighten out problems with your Medicare bills.
+Community Leaders Assisting the Insured of Missouri (CLAIM) and in Illinois, Senior Health Insurance Program counselors can also help you with Medicare questions or problems and help you understand your Medicare plan choices and answer questions about switching plans.